This year, 2023, marks the 53rd anniversary of Earth Day.

-If you’re not doing this already, you can subscribe to Charlotte on the Cheap’s daily emails (just one a day), and follow us on Facebook and Twitter.
+If you’re not doing this already, you can subscribe to Charlotte on the Cheap’s daily emails (just one a day), and follow us on Facebook.

 50 Ways to Earth Day

-To celebrate the 50th anniversary of Earth Day, Discovery Place has put together a list of 50 activities that families can do to make a meaningful difference for our planet.
+A couple years ago, Discovery Place put together a list of 50 activities that families can do to make a meaningful difference for our planet.
 See them all here.

 City Nature Challenge